Presentations for Globular Operads: Presentations for globular operads

 subject to the equalities listed below. \begin{enumerate}[i)] \item $h_2 \circ \big(i_2 \circ (i_1), \text{id}_2\big) = \text{id}_2$ \item $h_2 \circ \big(\text{id}_2, i_2 \circ (i_1)\big) = \text{id}_2$ \item $v_2 \circ (i_2, \text{id}_2) = \text{id}_2$ \item $v_2 \circ (\text{id}_2, i_2) = \text{id}_2$ \item $h_2 \circ (\text{id}_2, h_2) = h_2 \circ (h_2, \text{id}_2)$ \item $v_2 \circ (\text{id}_2, v_2) = v_2 \circ (v_2, \text{id}_2)$ \item $h_2 \circ (v_2,v_2) = v_2 \circ (h_2,h_2)$ \item $h_2 \circ (i_2,i_2) = i_2 \circ (h_1)$ \end{enumerate}

 These equalities mean that $F_2(P_2)$ contains exactly one 2-cell for each 2-cell in $\bs{1}^*$, so $F_2(P_2) \cong \bs{T_2}$.

 \end{example}

 An algebra for $F_2(P_2)$ on a 2-globular set $\bs{A}$ is precisely a strict 2-category with underlying 2-globular set $\bs{A}$.
 The (1-)category structure imposed on the 0 and 1-cells of $\bs{A}$ is the same as in Example \ref{pexample-presentations}.
 The 2-cells $i_2$, $h_2$ and $v_2$ of $F_2(P_2)$ provide 2-cell identites, horizontal composition of 2-cells and binary composition of 2-cells in $\bs{A}$, respectively.
-For example, if
+Equalities i) - iv) above yield the four unit axioms, equalities v) and vi) yield the two associativity axioms, equality vii) yields the interchange law, and equality viii) yields the axiom stating that the horizontal composite of two identity cells is another identity cell.